purpleopossum/OuterTune/README.md

 We are looking for contributors, translators, and maintainers!
 If you would like to help out, or just wish to build the app yourself, please see the [building and contribution notes](./CONTRIBUTING.md).

-### Translating
+### Submitting Translations

-We use Weblate (thank you for the libre tier!) to translate OuterTune.
-You can help translate OuterTune with it!
+We use Weblate to translate OuterTune.
+For more details or to get started, visit our [Weblate page](https://hosted.weblate.org/projects/outertune/).

 <a href="https://hosted.weblate.org/projects/outertune/">
 <img src="https://hosted.weblate.org/widget/outertune/multi-auto.svg" alt="Translation status" />